 This reference guide is not comprehensive and does not constitute legal advice.
 It aims to provide a summary of the main issues you may face as a volunteer and an overview of the reporting process.
 Further advice on any specific issue should be sought from Middlesbrough Council.

-Litter usually includes materials associated with smoking, eating and drinking, which have been discarded and left, or have been spilt during waste collection operations.
+Litter usually includes materials associated with smoking, eating and drinking, which have been discarded.
 Local authorities have a legal duty to clear litter and refuse from relevant land and highways for which they are responsible, such as streets, parks, playgrounds, and pedestrianised areas.

 As a guideline, a single plastic sack of rubbish or more is usually be considered fly-tipping rather than litter.